 Women can prevent Alzheimer's with mindfulness and self-discipline.
-Alzheimer's disease in women can be prevented by making good food choices, following a keto diet, integrating regular physical activity, and keeping your mind fit.
+Alzheimer's disease in women can be restrained by making good food choices, following a Keto diet, integrating regular physical activity, and keeping your mind fit.

 Sadly, once women pass the age of 45, their chances of contracting the insidious disease of Alzheimer's increases significantly above that of men.
 1-in-5 chances for women, while it is 1-in-11 for men.

 Yes, women contract Alzheimer's disease at twice the rate of men.

 Right now, there are over 5 million people suffering from Alzheimer's in the United States, and over 3 million of those afflicted are women.

 It's true that women live longer than men, but they also have elevated risk factors for dementia or cognitive impairment.

 It doesn't have to be this way.
 The markers for Alzheimer's and other diseases of cognitive decline start showing up 15-20 years before the onset.

 Poor dietary choices of sugar foods and processed carbohydrates, along with little physical activity are the ammunition for this ticking time bomb.

 The #1 way for women to prevent contracting Alzheimer's disease is to follow a Ketogenic diet.
 That, combined with regular exercise, is the easiest and most strengthened way to shut the door on Alzheimer's.

 Dr David Perlmutter, neurosurgeon, lecturer, and New York Times best-selling author of Grain Brain, said, "Women develop Alzheimer's disease at twice the rate of men.
 Out of the 6 million Americans suffering from this destructive disease, 66% of them are women.
 However, women can significantly reduce their risk just by eating a Ketogenic diet."